Mala1180/WebServerProject/README.md

 # WebServerProject
-A project for Nets programming course at Unibo
+A project for networks programming course at Unibo